Viz38/Strapi-CMS-MCP/README.md

     ```

 4.  **Run locally:**
-    You can run the tool using the `npm run strapi-mcp --` command from within the project directory.
+    You can run the tool using the `npm run strapi-cms-mcp --` command from within the project directory.
 For example:
     ```bash
-    npm run strapi-mcp -- list-content-types
+    npm run strapi-cms-mcp -- list-content-types
     ```

 5.  **Install globally from local source (optional):**
-    If you want to run the `strapi-mcp` command from any directory while still using your local version of the tool, you can install it globally from the local source:
+    If you want to run the `strapi-cms-mcp` command from any directory while still using your local version of the tool, you can install it globally from the local source:
     ```bash
     npm install -g .
     ```